Your cookie preferences

 If you are feeling confident about investing, then this is a good option to take control.
 A self-selected stocks and shares ISA means that you pick the investments yourself.

-The investments held in stocks and shares ISAs
+The types of investments held in stocks and shares ISAs

 How does Uswitch choose its editor’s picks?